 True Story

 Here’s a personal experience that underscores the critical importance of this often-overlooked skill.
-Recently, my associate and I returned to a property after door knocking in the community to invite neighbours to an exclusive “sneak peek” open house the following day.
+In north-east Toronto, my associate and I returned to a property after door knocking in the community to invite neighbours to an exclusive “sneak peek” open house the following day.
 The home in question had a pre-listing inspection and an up-to-date maintenance contract for its furnace.
 Everything seemed in order.

 Thanks to identifying the smell early, we managed to address the issue promptly in advance of the open house, averting what could have been a dangerous situation.
 It’s hard to imagine the consequences had these leaks gone unnoticed.